 Andrew Winstanley, Senior Manager, Media & Integrations, Zillow

 Brand integration has emerged as a powerful way for marketers to reach and engage audiences, while also providing critical resources to content creators challenged to produce top-level programming with limited budgets.
-Join Mike and Andrew as they discuss how to effectively navigate the symbiotic and evolving relationship between marketers and content creators, specific ways to craft a great story, the future of brand integrations and the tools available to connect corporate partners to consumers through the power of entertainment.
+Join Mike, Andrew and Al as they discuss how to effectively navigate the symbiotic and evolving relationship between marketers and content creators, specific ways to craft a great story, the future of brand integrations and the tools available to connect corporate partners to consumers through the power of entertainment.

 Growing Audiences and Revenue through Social Media Live Streaming